 "The Japanese people who have suffered from the scourge of nuclear weapons have always been in the forefront of the heroic struggle of the world's people against them.
 The World Conference Against Atomic and Hydrogen Bombs initiated by the Japanese people, which has been held every year, is a concentrated embodiment of the aspirations and demands of the peoples for peace.
 The struggles of the Japanese people and those of the rest of the world's peoples exert strong pressure on U.S. imperialism, which pushes forward its policy of nuclear threats.
-Under strong pressure from the people of the world, U.S. imperialism, which already possesses many nuclear weapons, resorts to various deceptive tricks to hide its continued development and manufacture of nuclear weapons, and continues its use of nuclear threats and nuclear blackmail.
-The danger of nuclear war instead of being reduced, has increased.
-It is therefore of special importance to make this year's conference a success.
+Under strong pressure from the people of the world, U.S. imperialism, which already possesses many nuclear weapons, resorts to various decepreduction of the threat of nuclear war and towards a total ban on nuclear weapons' will mean licensing the nuclear war preparations of U.S. imperialism - the archcriminal who is the first in the world that has ever used nuclear weapons, and tying the hands of the peoples who are combating U.S. imperialism and striving for peace and independence.
+Such an approach, it must be pointed out, will indeed invite the danger of nuclear war."